The 3 Golden Keys to Success in Copywriting

 Must score 4 to win the game and win the World Series!

-How this story ends!
+You know how this story ends!

-Instinct WINS and Overcomplication LOSES.
+Instinct Wins and Overcomplication Loses

 The BBC reports (read more here if interested) that your gut instincts are not as random as they seem.